When Freedom Isn’t Available: MAGA, Cooperation, and the Problem of Capacity

 This raises a practical question: under these conditions, would the kinds of solutions Kevin points to still work?

 In high-threat environments, cooperatives often struggle to sustain themselves, drifting toward informal hierarchies, purity policing, and eventual burnout or exit.8 Neighborhood democracy, amplified by paranoia, starts to resemble Nextdoor (lol).
-Decentralization fragments into local strongmen and micro-authoritarianism.9
+Decentralization under sustained threat often fragments into informal gatekeeping and conditions conducive to micro-authoritarian dynamics.9

 In the 1970s, amid lower inequality, higher social trust, and postwar wage growth, these approaches may well have worked.
-Under present conditions, I’m less confident they would.
+Under present conditions, I’m less confident they would on their own.
 The question is not whether decentralization is desirable, but under what conditions it remains viable.

 Without transitional regulation — safety-building, capacity restoration, and co-regulation — projects like abolition, decentralization, and solidarity politics are likely to collapse, defaulting instead to MAGA-like adaptations.

 So is it “Time for an Old Idea to Come Around Again?”
 Maybe.
-But it’s also time for some new ones. ♡︎
+But it’s also time for some new infrastructure. 𖹭

-Transition, as I’m thinking about it, requires more than redistribution, justice, or moral reform.
-The primary function of transitional institutions should be to reduce ambient threat, lower gain, and re-enable agency.
-Only once those conditions are in place can institutions reliably teach cooperation, support autonomy, or enable self-management.
+Transition, as I’m thinking about it, requires more than redistribution, justice, or moral reform alone.
+Alongside them, a primary function of transitional institutions should be to reduce ambient threat, stabilize gain within an agency-supporting range, and re-enable agency, so that material improvements and political reforms can actually translate into durable cooperation.
+Under those conditions, institutions can reliably teach cooperation, support autonomy, and enable self-management.

 Redistribution, when done correctly, can help reduce gain — but under other conditions it can just as easily increase it.10 That’s why I’ve focused less on specific policy categories and more on what I think transitional institutions actually need to do.
 Demonstrating that something can succeed once is not the same as showing it can scale, persist, or distribute care without reproducing hierarchy.